Killyleagh Castle: 18th and 19th centuries

-James Hamilton of Neilsbrook's daughter Anne married Hans Stevenson and her estate passed to her son James Stevenson, then to his daughter Dorcas, later Dorcas Blackwood, 1st Baroness Dufferin and Claneboye (1726–1807), and on to Dorcas's great-grandson Frederick Temple Blackwood, 5th Baron Dufferin and Claneboye (1826–1902).
-In 1860 the 5th Baron gave the bawn and gate house to the Hamiltons and commissioned a replacement gate house to better match the main castle.
+James Hamilton of Neilsbrook's daughter Anne married Hans Stevenson, and her estate passed to her son James Stevenson, then to his daughter Dorcas, later the 1st Baroness Dufferin and Claneboye (1726–1807), and on to Dorcas's great-grandson, the 5th Baron Dufferin and Claneboye (later created the 1st Marquess of Dufferin and Ava; 1826–1902).
+In 1860, the 5th Baron gave the bawn and gate house to the Hamiltons and commissioned a replacement gate house to better match the main castle.
 The Baron added Hamilton to his surname just before marrying his distant cousin Hariot Georgina Rowan-Hamilton, daughter of Archibald Rowan-Hamilton, in 1862.

 20th century

-The castle came under attack by the Irish Republican Army during the troubles of the 1920s.
+The castle came under attack by the Irish Republican Army (IRA) in the early 1920s.
 Gawn Rowan Hamilton has said: "I have a cutting from the Belfast Telegraph which tells the story of my great-great uncle being woken at 2 am and exchanging gunfire from the battlements, which was terribly exciting."